iosphere/ISHPermissionKit/README.md

 This framework provides a unified way of asking for user permissions on iOS.
-It also provides UI to explain the permission requirements before presenting the user with the system permission dialogue.
+It also provides UI to explain the permission requirements before presenting the the system permission dialogue to the user.
 This allows the developer to postpone the system dialogue.
 The framework provides no actual chrome, leaving the developer and designer in charge of creating the views.

-While you can use this framework to ask for a user's permission to multiple things at the same time and out of context, you should continue to ask for permission only when the app needs it.
-However there might be occassions, where multiple permissions are required at the same time: e.g. when starting to record location and motion data.
+While you can use this framework to ask for a user's permission for multiple data sources at the same time and out of context, you should continue to ask for permission only when the app needs it.
+However, there might be occassions when multiple permissions are required at the same time, e.g., when starting to record location and motion data.

-This framework also provides explicit ways to ask for the user's permission where the systems APIs only provide implicit methods of doing so.
+This framework also provides explicit ways to ask for the user's permission where the system APIs only provide implicit methods of doing so.

 **Supported permission categories:**

-* AdressBook
+* AddressBook
 * Calendar: Events and Reminders
 * CoreLocation: Always and WhenInUse
 * CoreMotion: Activity data (step counting, etc.)
-* Health-App *(use `+HealthKit` variants of static library or framework)*
+* HealthKit *(use `+HealthKit` variants of the static library or framework)*
 * Microphone
 * Notifications: Local
 * Photos: Camera Roll and Camera
-* Social-Services: Facebook, Twitter, SinaWeibo, TencentWeibo
+* Social: Facebook, Twitter, SinaWeibo, TencentWeibo

 The static library and sample app compile and run under iOS8 and iOS7.
-If compiled against iOS8 both make use of the latest available APIs (e.g. microphone, location and local notification permissions) and fall back gracefully when running under iOS7.
+If compiled against iOS8 they make use of the latest available APIs (e.g., microphone, location, and local notification permissions) and fall back gracefully when running under iOS7.

 <img src="demo.gif" align="center" width="320" height="568" alt="Sample App Demo">